 Helmet: Helmets must be of bicycle quality (or stronger), and should meet the prevalent safety standards for bicycle (or unicycle) helmets, such as ASTM, SNELL, CPSC, or whatever prevails in the host country.
 Helmets for sports other than cycling or skating are not permitted, unless the Referee makes exceptions.
-Helmets are required for some events as described in section 3 (Safety Gear) of each chapter.
+Helmets are required for some events as described in the Safety section of each chapter.